alumbreras/alumbreras.github.io/_posts/2018-09-03-NMF_Lee_Seung.md

 ![](../assets/2018-09-03-NMF_Lee_Seung_files/figure-markdown_strict/reconstructions-1.png)*Reconstructions obtained with NMF (above) and PCA (below)*

-Note that the quality of our reconstruction depends on the chosen number of latent dimensions or components *K* (the larger, the more expressive our dictionary basis), the convergence (we can try a bunch more of iterations) and the quality of the model to the data (KL is appropiate for Poisson data, PCA for Gaussian data).
+Note that the quality of our reconstruction depends on the chosen number of latent dimensions or components $K$ (the larger, the more expressive our dictionary basis), the convergence (we can try a bunch more of iterations) and the quality of the model to the data (KL is appropiate for Poisson data, PCA for Gaussian data).